Erik Hankins

 Another positive aspect of the government’s views on the population is the idea that the resettlement of the reservoir population is the key to the success of failure.
 Most government officials believe it’s the best position dealing with population, and understand that this is a 20 year migration process.
 Also with the population mainly consist of peasants the moving wouldn’t hurt many agricultural zones.
 Funds toward movers which pretty much put them in a program to teach them construction to help productivity.

 Last the resettlement of the people there is a lot of cons towards their part.
 If the dam’s reservoir rose to 175 meter there would be 725,000 people an in estimated three hundred people per kilometer squared in 1992 would have to be relocated.
-In estimated 1.13 million will need to be relocated by the year 2008 though some say around then the population
+In estimated 1.13 million will need to be relocated by the year 2008 though some say around then the population growth might be up to 1.4-1.6 million people.
+A third of the projects budget is on the resettlement, which a third of those people are still poor and starving.

 Last, another bad aspect of the money and the people moving about.
 A study of the population transfers, an experiment which started around 200 million yuan.
 This adds to the one third of the budget going towards the resettlement.
 A lot is going to be under water starting with one hundred forty market towns and one hundred thirty nine power stations.
 This also brings up to six hundred and fifty seven factories and mining sights with include over 950 kilometers of roads.